-With flowers as bountiful and bright as the sunny days they love, petunias (Petunias spp.) symbolize summer.
-Whether grown as perennials in U.S. Department of Agriculture plant hardiness zones 10 and 11 or annuals elsewhere, they bloom for months at a stretch.
+With flowers as bountiful and bright as the sunny days they love, garden petunias (Petunia x hybrida) symbolize summer, but worms on petunias can be distressing and frustrating.
+Whether grown as perennials in U.S. Department of Agriculture plant hardiness zones 10 and 11 or as annuals elsewhere, they bloom for months at a stretch.
 When a petunia's flowers unfurl with hole-riddled petals, however, the plant is the victim of a tobacco budworm attack.
-Budworms are one of three petunia-infesting insect larvae.
+Budworms are one of numerous petunia-infesting insect larvae.
 Each damages the plants differently, but organic measures are available for eliminating all three.

 Remove tobacco budworms from lightly infested petunias at dusk, when they emerge from their daytime hiding places around the base of the petunias to feed.
 Handpick them from the plants and drown them in soapy water.